evizitei/NFIRS-property-loss-prediction/project_report.md

 in an ongoing manner with additional data from each year as data is added to the NFIRS database.

-- _Has an overview of the project been provided, such as the problem domain, project origin, and related datasets or input data?_
-- _Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?_

 ### Intended Approach